Bruck syndrome

 Bruck syndrome is characterized as the combination of arthrogryposis multiplex congenita and osteogenesis imperfecta.
 Both diseases are uncommon, but concurrence is extremely rare which makes Bruck syndrome very difficult to research.
 Bruck syndrome is thought to be an atypical variant of osteogenesis imperfecta most resembling type III, if not its own disease.
 Multiple gene mutations associated with osteogenesis imperfecta are not seen in Bruck syndrome.
 Many affected individuals are within the same family, and pedigree data supports that the disease is acquired through autosomal recessive inheritance.
 Bruck syndrome has features of congenital contractures, bone fragility, recurring bone fractures, flexion joint and limb deformities, pterygia, short body height, and progressive kyphoscoliosis.
 Individuals encounter restricted mobility and pulmonary function.
 A reduction in bone mineral content and larger hydroxyapatite crystals are also detectable Joint contractures are primarily bilateral and symmetrical, and most prone to ankles.
 Bruck syndrome has no effect on intelligence, vision, or hearing.

 Genetics

 The genetics of Bruck syndrome differs from osteogenesis imperfecta.
-Osteogenesis imperfecta involves autosomal dominant mutations to Col 1A2 or Col 1A2 which encode type 1 procollagen.
+Osteogenesis imperfecta usually involves autosomal dominant mutations to COL1A1 or COL1A2 which encode type 1 procollagen.
 Bruck syndrome is linked to mutations in two genes, and therefore is divided in two types.
 Bruck syndrome type 1 is caused by a homozygous mutation in the FKBP10 gene.
 Type 2 is caused by a homozygous mutation in the PLOD2 gene.